beppemiletto/HDS-Calibration-Manual/source/_chapters/glossary.rst

     OEM
         OEM (pronounced as separate letters) is short for original equipment manufacturer, which is a somewhat misleading term used to describe a company that produces and resell to final customer product.
 Typically used for the vehicle manufacturer.
 More generally OEMs are manufacturers who resell another company's product under their own name and branding.

+    ONE-BOX
+    TWO-BOX
+        In the Engine Control System context the ONE-BOX definition applies to a vehicle system integration where the :term:`ECM` is the Main On Board Computer that take care of receive and manage all the vehicle's (human and on board subsystems) inputs for the performance request to the engine.
+        The TWO-BOX definition applies to a vehicle system integration where the :term:`VCM` is the Main On Board Computer that take care of receive and manage all the vehicle's (human and on board subsystems) inputs for the performance request to the engine.
+In this case the VCM transmits to ECM the composite request by means of a digital connection (i.e. vehicle CAN bus).

     MPI
         Multiple Points Injection (aka Multipoint Injection).
 Every inlet port of the engine has its own injector (or set of injectors) that delivers the fuel in the intaked air stream.